terramate-io/terramate/docs/stack.md

 Besides orchestration the `stack` block also define attributes that are used to describe the `stack`.

+Only [Terramate Functions](functions.md) are available when defining the `stack` block.
+Globals and Metadata won't be available since that would make stack definitions circular.

 ## stack.id (string)(optional)

 The stack ID **must** be a string composed of alphanumeric chars + `-` + `_`.